By Paul Terry

 3. Compare your data from the holidays to data from the rest of the year.

 By comparing the same metrics, such as add to carts, purchases, or product detail pages, you can really understand the demand lift during the holidays.

 4. Gather very detailed metrics.

-Gathering detailed metrics, including important timing metrics during the holiday period, even without testing, can provide deep insights into your customer’s holiday shopping behaviors.
+Gathering detailed metrics, including important timing metrics during the holiday period, even without A/B testing, can provide deep insights into your customer’s holiday shopping behaviors.

 To learn more about SiteSpect, visit our website.